 - While each chapter has its own style of leadership and decision-making, most all decisions are discussed and voted on by the chapter leadership, generally following Robert’s Rules of Order.
 Rarely are decisions contentious and most votes are unanimous.
 However, it is important to give everyone the opportunity to express their opinions.

-- Most chapter maintain a special “closed” email list through googlegroups or yahoogroups for chapter leadership communications.
-Both of these platforms also allow files to be shared and stored.
+- Some chapter maintain a special “closed” email list or facebook page for chapter leadership communications.
+Platforms like these allow files to be shared and stored.
 Googledocs also allows collaborative environments for creating documents, speadsheets, forms, and slides.

 - Holding regular chapter rides is a key way for your members to meet the current chapter leaders, learn what’s going on, and get more involved in the chapter.
 By holding fun events, like rides, chapters can then convert that member into a true volunteer asset.
 We recommend that chapters use the start of the ride to give a quick update on what’s going on in the chapter, such as when is the next trail care day or chapter meeting, as well as to request that regular attendees on the ride join the chapter and support the chapter with their membership.

-- Chapter rides should be published on nemba.org, as well as promoted on the chapter’s communication channels.
-Please note that it is NEMBA policy for all chapter events to be listed on NEMBA.org.
+- Chapter rides should be published on NEMBA's Upcoming Rides & Events page, as well as promoted on the chapter’s communication channels.
+Please note that it is NEMBA policy for all chapter events to be listed on the Upcoming Rides & Events page.
+That way NEMBA regional knows abiut it, and you're covered by NEMBA's insurance policy.
+To list a ride, or ride series, contact Bill Boles, firstname.lastname@example.org.

 - Please refer to NEMBA’s Ride Leader Guidelines for best practices about leading group rides.